 The prospects of using advanced and innovative marine robotic systems and technologies are very promising, especially in the offshore business.
-The offshore operations and maintenance world spend is expected to exceed \$330bn from 2010 to 2014.
-In addition to that, strong growth in offshore wind is underway - in 2010 the capital expenditure was £3.1bn (370 turbines), while in 2015 capital expenditure is expected at £10.6bn (914 turbines).
+The offshore operations and maintenance world spend is expected to exceed \$330 billion from 2010 to 2014.
+In addition to that, strong growth in offshore wind is underway - in 2010 the capital expenditure was £3.1 billion pounds (370 turbines), while in 2015 capital expenditure is expected at £10.6 billion pounds (914 turbines).
 UK is aiming to source 31% of electricity from renewable by 2020 (currently 9%).
 Global demand for subsea vessels is expected to climb beyond 310,000 days for the forecast period 2011 - 2015 - a 28% increase on the previous five years.

-The marine robotics technology development will influence the existing robotic as well as non-robotic market by introducing "de-manning" to reduce costs & increase safety; reducing the impact of high vessel costs; improving reliability of remote systems; introducing advances in autonomous technology; increasing awareness & acceptance of unmanned systems.
+The marine robotics technology development will influence the existing robotic as well as non-robotic market by introducing "demanning" to reduce costs & increase safety; reducing the impact of high vessel costs; improving reliability of remote systems; introducing advances in autonomous technology; increasing awareness & acceptance of unmanned systems.